I think there's some people misunderstanding me on this proposal that I have made to raise taxes in California.

 I got a note from a pilot listening to this program on his HF while at altitude.

-He heard the call from the guy who talked about this might be a missile at point, Mr. Magoo.
+He heard the call from the guy who talked about this might be a missile at Point Mr. Magoo.

 He said he used to work at Point Mr. Magoo, and there's no way a missile came from Mr. Magoo.

-It's not what that uh just putting it out there.
+Just putting it out there.

 Also, get this.

-Stakes and lamb chops calm down stressed out men by bringing out their caveman instincts.
+Steaks and lamb chops calm down stressed out men by bringing out their caveman instincts.

 Now, how sexist can you get?